 Question: “What is the typical battery life?”

 Answer: That depends on the application.
-For something simple like an overflow switch that talks via exception and reports in as health check you’ll you get ten years out of the primary lithium cells.
-For metering devices the target life is 15 years with daily transmission and a payload of approximately 100 bytes.
+For something simple like an overflow switch that talks via exception and reports in a health check, you’ll you get ten years out of the primary lithium cells.
+For metering devices, the target life is 15 years with daily transmission and a payload of approximately 100 bytes.

 Question: What other patents do you have?

 Answer: One of the other patents that I’m involved with is a product called the OneBox, which is essentially a telemetry system, but it’s only using embedded electronics and has an algorithm.
 Again, the algorithms running on it integrate with our cloud-based systems to optimise those peak flows and smooth them out of the network.
 They're largely the two main ones that have been involved with, so everything from the core design through to user interfaces, and all-encompassing in the patents.